bohrium2b/xcountry_scanner/README.md

 In the `frontend/` run `pnpm install`.
 If it doesn't work, try running with sudo.

+Then run `python3 manage.py makemigrations` and `python3 manage.py migrate`.

 The backend is on Django.
 In order to access the app for development testing, you need to create an account/admin through the CLI.

 Inside your Python shell, run `python3 manage.py createsuperuser`.
 Make sure you NEVER commit `db.sqlite3`.

+Then, to run the localhost server, `python3 manage.py runserver`.